Speed / Gear Ratio Equation

 How It Works

 The gear equation links vehicle speed to engine RPM, tire size, and the final drive gear ratio.
 The constant 168 handles the unit conversion from inches and RPM to miles per hour (63,360 in/mi ÷ 60 min/hr ÷ 2π).
-Solve for any one variable when you know the other three.
+The effective gear ratio shows how a tire-size change alters your gearing.
+The tire diameter equation converts metric tire sizes to inches.
+The crawl ratio multiplies the differential, transfer case, and transmission ratios to find the overall low-range reduction for off-road driving.

 Example Problem